 However, in a headless architecture, the frontend and backend are decoupled.
 This decoupling allows the admin to manage the frontend and backend separately.

 As a result, you can smoothly move content from one platform to another.
-This means, by using a headless CMS, you could push new content to your website, Google Calendar, and even Facebook; all at once to facilitate multi-channel publishing.
+This means, that by using a headless CMS, you could push new content to your website, Google Calendar, and even Facebook; all at once to facilitate multi-channel publishing.

 So How Is All This Related To WordPress?

 Initially, WordPress wasn’t intended to be a headless CMS.
 But in recent years, its development shifted in that direction.
-Thus, enabling the developers to keep their current WordPress websites while taking the advantage of the latest technological advancements.
+Thus, enabling the developers to keep their current WordPress websites while taking advantage of the latest technological advancements.